sjentsch/lsjDocs/Ch13/Ch13_ANOVA_02.rst

 mean square values are measuring, and what this means for the interpretation of *F*.
-I won’t bore you with the proof of this but it turns out that the within-groups mean square, |MS_w|, can be viewed as an estimator (in the technical sense, chapter :doc:`Estimating unknown quantities from a sample
-<../Ch08/Ch08_Estimation>`) of the error variance σ².
-The between-groups mean square
-|MS_b| is also an estimator, but what it estimates is the error variance *plus*
-a quantity that depends on the true differences among the group means.
+I won’t bore you with the proof of this but it turns out that the within-groups mean square, |MS_w|, can be viewed as an estimator (in the technical sense, chapter :doc:`../Ch08/Ch08_Estimation`) of the error variance σ².
+The between-groups mean square |MS_b| is also an estimator, but what it estimates is the error variance *plus* a quantity that depends on the true differences among the group means.
 If we call this quantity *Q*, then we can see that the *F*-statistic is basically:\ [#]_

 .. math:: F = \frac{\hat{Q} + \hat\sigma^2}{\hat\sigma^2}